Snips and Snails showed up as thieves in the Flash game Adventures in Ponyville on the Hub's website before their first appearance on the show.

 Averted with Pinkie Pie and Rainbow Dash.
 The former can be either Pinkie or Pinkie Pie (and in one Full Name Ultimatum, "Pinkamena Diane Pie"), while the latter can be called by first name, last name, or both, with equal familiarity.

-Five-Temperament Ensemble: Applejack and Rainbow Dash (choleric); Rarity, Twilight Sparkle, and Princess Luna (melancholic); Fluttershy and Princess Celestia (leuquine); Pinkie Pie and Princess Cadence (sanguine); and Spike (phlegmatic).
+Five-Temperament Ensemble: Applejack and Rainbow Dash (choleric); Rarity, Twilight Sparkle, and Princess Luna (melancholic); Princess Celestia and Spike (leukine); Pinkie Pie and Princess Cadence (sanguine); and Fluttershy (phlegmatic).

 Flanderization: While the show is still a relatively new one, this phenomenon is already beginning to happen to some of the characters, mostly happening in season 2.